IGEL-Community/PSIGEL/Docs/Get-UMSDeviceAssignment.md

 ```

 ## DESCRIPTION
-Gets information on a profile or master profile assignment of an device via API.
+Gets information on a profile or master profile assignment of a device via API.

 ## EXAMPLES